paypronl/paypro-php-v1/README.md

  - PHP extension cUrl
  - PHP extension json

 If you use Composer these dependencies are automatically handled for you.
+For manual installation make sure these extensions are activated.

 ## Documentation